MHMD1001/Real-Time-Weather-Data-Streaming/README.md

 The project aims to demonstrate a data streaming pipeline using Apache Kafka for data ingestion, Apache Spark for real-time data processing, and Apache Hive for data storage and querying.
 The pipeline fetches weather data from the OpenWeatherMap API, processes it in real-time using Spark, and stores the processed data in Hive for further analysis and visualization.

+## Architecture

 ![38f0a543-5c4e-4521-8239-ab9065a1db8d](https://github.com/MHMD1001/Real-Time-Weather-Data-Streaming/assets/113826367/52150bec-d0f3-4933-bccc-46c29399b0af)

-## Architecture
 The project architecture consists of several components:

+### Producer:
-Producer: Python script that fetches weather data from the OpenWeatherMap API and produces it to a Kafka topic.
+Python notebook that fetches weather data from the OpenWeatherMap API and produces it to a Kafka topic.

+### Kafka:
-Kafka: Apache Kafka serves as the messaging system for data ingestion, where weather data is produced by the producer script and consumed by Spark.
+Apache Kafka serves as the messaging system for data ingestion, where weather data is produced by the producer script and consumed by Spark.

+### Consumer:
-Consumer: Python script using PySpark that consumes data from Kafka, processes it, and writes it to both HDFS and Hive.
+Python script using PySpark that consumes data from Kafka, processes it, and writes it to both HDFS and Hive.

+### HDFS:
-HDFS: Hadoop Distributed File System (HDFS) is used for storing raw data.
+Hadoop Distributed File System (HDFS) is used for storing raw data.

+### Spark:
-Spark: Apache Spark is employed for real-time data processing.
+Apache Spark is employed for real-time data processing.
 It consumes data from Kafka, performs transformations, and writes the processed data to both HDFS and Hive.

+### Hive:
-Hive: Apache Hive is used as a data warehouse.
+Apache Hive is used as a data warehouse.
 It stores the processed weather data in tabular form, making it queryable using SQL-like syntax.

+### Superset:
-Superset: Apache Superset is an open-source data visualization tool.
+Apache Superset is an open-source data visualization tool.
 It connects to Hive to create interactive dashboards and visualizations based on the stored weather data.

 ## Workflow
-The producer script fetches weather data from the OpenWeatherMap API and produces it to a Kafka topic named "sample".
+The producer script fetches weather data from the OpenWeatherMap API and produces it to a Kafka topic named "weather_data".
-Spark continuously consumes data from the "sample" Kafka topic using structured streaming.
+Spark continuously consumes data from the "weather_data" Kafka topic using structured streaming.
 Spark processes the data, performs necessary transformations, and writes the processed data to both HDFS and Hive.
 The Hive table is created using a predefined schema, allowing easy querying and analysis of the stored weather data.
 Apache Superset connects to Hive to visualize the weather data, allowing users to create interactive dashboards and visualizations.